epsi-rns/epsi-rns.github.io/_posts/code/2018/2018-01-23-telegram-bot-loop-bash.markdown

 #### Previous Guidance

 We have already see a few bash command tricks in previous article.
-Now, let's gather these commands together into a script
+Now, let's gather these commands together into a script.

-	Continue
+Continue the previous lesson.

 -- -- --